Protocol for seeing clients – Covid-19 Revised 9th and 21st October (in anticipation of reduced time between appointments)

 Guidance changes regularly and often at short notice.
 Please bear with us if a change to guidance means we need to move or change your appointment.

 This is intended to be a working document, based on best practice and current knowledge (WHO, PHE, HSE).
-It has been developed based on information provided by the Institute of Osteopathy but also from looking at other professional situations including dentistry and blood transfusion service where practitioners need to get closer than 2 metres in order to deliver treatment.
+It has been developed based on information provided by the Institute of Osteopathy, cross contamination training provided by FHT but also from looking at other professional situations including dentistry and blood transfusion service where practitioners need to get closer than 2 metres in order to deliver treatment.
 The aim it to mitigate the risks of transmission of Covid-19 while also recognising that no protocol can completely eliminate that risk.

 Initially, the Institute of Osteopathy was recommending full PPE i.e. scrubs, gown, disposable apron, mask, visor and gloves and masks for clients while the blood transfusion used social distancing and masks for staff only.
-Until very recently dentists were not allowed to perform any procedure that produces an aerosol, even though they already wear masks and glasses to protect themselves, so effectively not able to work at present.
+Until very recently dentists were not allowed to perform any procedure that produces an aerosol, even though they already wear masks and glasses to protect themselves.
 So there does appear to be a marked difference in the interpretation of the same set of rules, which are also liable to change at short notice.
-Recently, massage therapists, initially allowed to work in visors, were required to wear masks in addition, with 2 days’ notice, for instance.
+More recently, for instance, massage therapists, initially allowed to work in visors, were required to wear masks in addition, with 2 days’ notice.

 I’ve divided the protocol into sections to try to separate out the different areas that need to be considered but it is long and likely to increase as we increase both types and numbers of practitioners.